 Having a baby can be costly, let alone all the things that you “need” to make your life simpler.
-There are some ways to cut costs and getting what you truly need but if you must have the must-haves here’s some ways to save on baby items.
+There are some ways to cut costs and get what you truly need but if you must have the “must-haves” here are some ways to save on baby items.

 There are many other important decisions to decide once you’re actually pregnant, how are you going to feed the baby?
 Will you need child care?
 Are you going to use cloth diapers or disposables?
 Will you make your own baby food?
 It’s a good idea to have a plan AND a backup place in case it doesn’t even well.
 Not every mom can breastfeed, or your child might have a bad reaction to disposable diapers.
 If you know other moms ask their opinions and get them from both sides; this can help you if you indecisive about something.

-Don’t forget when registering add diapers and wipes and add extra sizes because they grow so fast!
+Don’t forget when registering add diapers and wipes and add bigger sizes as well because they grow so fast!
 Even if you plan on using more eco-friendly items add those to the list as well.
-If you can afford a new crib right away or grandma just can’t help consider a store that has a layaway option that allows you to pay over time.
+If you can’t afford a new crib right away or grandma can’t help consider a store that has a layaway option that allows you to pay over time.
 This way you save time, space and money.

 If your buying used be sure to check out the seller before you buy and always check the item out in person; if you’re worried about buying used look for people who live in nicer areas.
 I know it’s people profiling but these people tend to take better care of their items and often times will let them go for way less than they paid for them.